 \section{Frequency-differentiated integral equation solutions}

-This appendix establishes necessary technical lemmas concerning the differentiability of frequency domain solutions (related to time-domain equations such as \Cref{eq:tdie_sl} and \Cref{eq:tdie_sl_generic}) with respect to the temporal frequency $\omega$.
-In detail, \Cref{op_deriv_define} introduces relevant boundary integral operators with frequency-differentiated kernels, Lemmas~\ref{omega_explicit_norms_deriv_SK} and~\ref{omega_explicit_norms_deriv_int_op} show that certain standard integral operators in scattering theory are strongly differentiable as a function of frequency and also present frequency-explicit norms for the frequency-derivatives of these operators. \Cref{int_eq_freq_regularity}, finally, establishes that, for sufficiently smooth and temporally compactly supported data $\widetilde{b}$, the frequency-domain integral equation solution is continuously differentiable as a function of frequency, and its derivative can be obtained from a certain Leibniz-like formula. \begin{defi} With reference to~\Cref{Aop_def}, for $m \in \mathbb{N}_0$ define the operators $S_{\omega, m}$ and $K_{\omega,m}^*$ by $S_{\omega,0}= S_{\omega}$, $K^*_{\omega,0} = K^*_\omega$, and, for $m\geq 1$,
+This appendix presents necessary technical lemmas concerning the differentiability of frequency domain solutions with respect to the temporal frequency $\omega$.
+In detail, \Cref{op_deriv_define} introduces relevant boundary integral operators with frequency-differentiated kernels; Lemmas~\ref{omega_explicit_norms_deriv_SK} and~\ref{omega_explicit_norms_deriv_int_op} show that certain standard integral operators in scattering theory are strongly differentiable with respect to frequency, and they present frequency-explicit bounds on the norms of the frequency-derivatives of these operators; and \Cref{int_eq_freq_regularity} establishes that, for temporally compactly supported data $\widetilde{b}$, the frequency-domain integral equation solution is infinitely differentiable as a function of frequency, and its derivatives can be produced by means of Leibniz's formula. \begin{defi} With reference to~\Cref{Aop_def}, for $m \in \mathbb{N}_0$ define the operators $S_{\omega, m}$ and $K_{\omega,m}^*$ by $S_{\omega,0}= S_{\omega}$, $K^*_{\omega,0} = K^*_\omega$, and, for $m\geq 1$,

 and

 Also, for a given $\omega_0 > 0$, define $A^{(m)}_\omega$ as

 \end{defi}